channinghsu/nvim/README.md

 Made with ❤️ by [Channing Hsu](https://github.com/channinghsu)

-If you found this helpful, consider giving it a ⭐!
+If you find this helpful, consider giving it a ⭐!

+**Happy Vimming! 🚀**

 </div>